Bramley apple: History

 In 1900, the original tree was knocked over during violent storms; it survived, and is still bearing fruit two centuries after it was planted.
-However, it was reported in 2016 that the tree was suffering from a fungal infection and may be dying.
-The variety is now the most important cooking apple in England and Wales, with 21.68 km², 95% of total culinary apple orchards in 2007.
+It was reported in 2016 that the tree was suffering from a fungal infection and could be dying, but it was still producing fruit in 2024, though said to be neglected.
+The variety is now the most important cooking apple in England and Wales, with 13.5 square miles, 95% of total culinary apple orchards in 2007.

-The Bramley is almost exclusively a British variety; however, it is also grown by a few United States farms, and can be found in Canada, Australia and Japan.
+The Bramley is cultivated almost exclusively in the British Isles, though also produced by a few United States farms, and can be found in Canada, Australia and Japan.

+At the 2009 bi-centenary, a special display was presented at the Harrogate Autumn Flower Show by the great-granddaughter of Henry Merryweather.

 The town of Southwell hosts many celebrations of the Bramley Apple, including the Bramley Apple Festival launched in 2011.

-On the 3rd Saturday in October, Southwell Minster hosts the Opening Ceremony and the Food & Drink Festival.
-The Bramley Apple Inn is located just a few doors away from the original apple tree, which is considered to be a town treasure.
-In 2018, 27 Church Street was bought by Nottingham Trent University to preserve the building and the tree for posterity.
-The tree can be visited by prior appointment.
+On the third Saturday in October, Southwell Minster hosts the Opening Ceremony and the Food & Drink Festival.
+The Bramley Apple Inn was a pub a few doors away from the original apple tree.
+It is now an Indian restaurant.
+In 2018, 75–77 Church Street was bought by Nottingham Trent University to preserve the building and the tree for posterity.
+The tree is not open to the public, but can be visited by appointment.

-A blue plaque on the house in Southwell now commemorates the apple, and in 2009 a window commemorating the 200th anniversary of the planting of the tree was installed in Southwell Minster.
+A blue plaque on the house in Southwell now commemorates the apple, and in 2009 a stained glass window commemorating the 200th anniversary of the planting of the tree was installed in Southwell Minster.